Te āhua o ā mātou mahi How we operate

 Petra Leary Landlab Wynyard Panuku 13

-Eke Panuku identifies opportunities to improve the attractiveness, connectivity, and resilience of town centres as places to live and work, visit, and do business, building confidence for others to invest.
+Eke Panuku identifies opportunities to improve the attractiveness, connectivity, and resilience of town centres as places to live and work, visit, and do business - building confidence for others to invest.

-Working with the council group and partners, we deliver capital projects such as new town squares and laneways, parks, playgrounds, street improvements, walkaways, and cycle networks.
 Often with multiple benefits, these projects can help manage stormwater to reduce flood risk, increase shade and shelter, reduce vehicle trips and carbon emissions, enable recreation and healthy lifestyles, and improve safety.

 Placemaking lever